dneimke/IntegrationServiceSample/README.md

 In the case of the above mapping, it is a straight mapping from both name and data type - but there might be other filters, lookups, translations, agreed defaults, etc. that need to be catered for to correctly implement integration.

-Each Mappings classes is then be tested against agreed translation rules and any other agreed rules.
+Each Mappings class is then tested against agreed translation and processing rules.

 In the reference sample, there is one test Fixture for each Mappings class, but this may be further refined to one Fixture per mapping rule.